resingm/field-boundary-delineation/README.md

 ## FCNs

-Apart from the report, the repository also contains the differently trained networks.
+Apart from the paper, the repository also contains the differently trained networks.
 Each network was trained with 600 epochs each.
 The digit, behind the network's name defines the number of layers that were used